tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/application_visual_layout.md

 [basic page routing](basic_page_routing.html) chapter.

 As said earlier, more widgets can be placed in header/footer areas, like buttons or images.
-An example of a multi line title bar with a gear button and a home icon is as
+An example of a multi line title bar with a gear button and an home icon is as
 follows:

 ```mobile